languel/mediamime/docs/score-interaction-prd.md

 - Card headers remain icon-light with abbreviated labels (`Ch`, `Note`, `Vel`, `CC#`, `Val`, `Amt`).
 - “Pop-out editor” button is optional; keyboard shortcut `Enter` still opens the modal.
 - Provide inline hint text describing value modes (no OSC references).
+- Surface the shape name field inside the interaction modal; updates should reflect immediately in the sidebar list and snapshot exports.
+- The interaction modal uses a top drag handle/tongue instead of body dragging so performers can reposition it without accidental form input.

 ## 6. Persistence